Welcome to Aglow Dermatology’s Wart Removal NYC page. We are here to help inform and educate. So let’s start with the basics. . .

 Common Wart vs. Plantar Wart - On the Foot

 A wart on the back of the foot would be a common wart.
-A wart on the soul would be considered a plantar wart.
+A wart on the sole would be considered a plantar wart.

 As mentioned above, warts are caused by the human papillomavirus (HPV).
 There are several subtypes of HPV.
 Each type has a preference for certain parts of the body and some are associated with an increased risk of cancer.